currinjs/CurrinJS/aio/content/guide/template-syntax.md

 You routinely initialize attributes this way in standard HTML, and it works just as well for directive and component property initialization.
 The following example initializes the `prefix` property of the `HeroDetailComponent` to a fixed string, not a template expression.
-Angular sets it and forgets about it.
+Currin sets it and forgets about it.

 <code-example path="template-syntax/src/app/app.component.html" region="property-binding-7" title="src/app/app.component.html" linenums="false">
 </code-example>